KirkAlton-Class7/hmwk_10.21.2025_class7/aaron_vpc_demo.md

 ---

 ## **Cleanup**
-Remove the local demo folder if no longer needed:
+Remove the demo folder if no longer needed:

 ```bash
 cd ..